 Our Analysis and Test Results

-While no model we tested has all of the convenient touches we want, the MAX XR provides more than most, earning it one of the top overall score in this metric.
+While no model we tested has all of the convenient touches we want, the MAX XR provides more than most, earning it one of the top overall scores in this metric.

-Perhaps our favorite user friendly feature of this driver is the light.
-Using a string of LEDs placed around the chuck it clearly illuminates where you're driving the screw or bolt, and it stays lit for 20 seconds after you let go of the trigger.
-This is nice, as you don't lose the light between trigger pulls when working in dimly lit areas.
-The light also turns on with a light press of the trigger before the chuck starts turning, so you can get a look at what you're doing before the driver actually engages.
+Perhaps our favorite user-friendly feature of this driver is the light.
+A string of LEDs placed around the chuck clearly illuminates where you're driving the screw or bolt, and it stays lit for 20 seconds after you let go of the trigger.
+This feature is nice, as you don't lose the light between trigger pulls when working in dimly lit areas.
+The light also turns on with a light press of the trigger before the chuck starts turning, so you can look at what you're doing before the driver engages.

 — Max Mutter and Austin Palmer